lewisedmund98/Restaurant-Management-System/README.md

 ## Setup

 ### Instructions for running
-* navigate to the "frontend"folder
+* navigate to the "frontend" folder
 * run "npm install" then "npm start"

 ### Instructions for testing (Tests do not currently work)